Orodispersible Films for Drug Delivery: An Overview

 Limitations of ODFs

-• The orodispersible film might leave an unpleasant taste in the mouth when not formulated in the right way.
+• Might leave an unpleasant taste in the mouth when not formulated in the right way

 Essential Properties of ODFs